-The Commission has considered Table 6 in Icon Water's submission that shows the benchmark utility would make a net loss if the Commission were to remake its 2018 decision using a risk-free rate estimated with data as at October 2020.31 The Commission found that the modelling used by Icon Water is done on a cash basis and excludes the capital gain earned by Icon Water on its RAB due to inflationary gains, which is accounted for at the end of the regulatory period.
-This capital gain on Icon Water's RAB is important to factor in as it allows Icon Water to earn a higher return on equity in future periods as the WACC is applied to a higher RAB.
+We disagreed with the calculation method Icon Water used to produce Table 6 in its submission to the issues paper.
+Icon Water used the Table to argue that the benchmark utility would make a net loss if we were to remake our 2018 decision using a risk-free rate estimated as at October 2020.22 We found that the modelling used by Icon Water was done on a cash basis and excluded the capital gain earned by Icon Water on its RAB due to inflationary gains, which are accounted for at the end of the regulatory period.
+This capital gain on Icon Water's RAB has to be factored in as it allows Icon Water to earn a higher return on equity in future periods as the WACC is applied to a higher RAB.
 Further details on the treatment of inflation are in chapter 5.